Diversity and inclusion

 Standing up for what's right

-We, as one of the largest education charities in the UK, have influence.
-Whilst our core work is to make sure disadvantaged schools have the teachers and leaders they need to thrive, our mission is to make education fair.
-We’re working to help the system improve and have launched multiple campaigns to help drive lasting change at a societal level.
+As one of the country's leading education charities, we're working to help the system improve and have launched multiple campaigns to help drive lasting change at a societal level.

 Recruitment and selection for our programmes